dawoodkhan82/gradio-assessment/README.md

 The format of the assessment will consist of:
 1. A quick call to help you get setup with your local development environment and answer any questions around the assessment.
-2. Time on your own to complete the assessment.
-(You can always ask us clarifying questions during this process)
+2. Spend no more than 4-5 hours on this take home assessment.
+You can always ask us clarifying questions during this process.
+Also you can always discuss your approach and how you would've implemented something you didn't have the time for.
 3. A final call to explain your submission and approach.

 The purpose of this assessment is to create a custom dropdown menu.
 The dropdown component is an important input component within the Gradio library.
 It allows developers to enable users to select from a list of options within their demos.
 This repository currently implements a standard dropdown menu using the html `select` element: